Use a section of floss 18 to 24 inches in length. Wind most of the

 side of your last tooth.

-To make flossing its easiest, use Glide Floss and the Floss Boss available from DentalMart®.
+Following these flossing instructions will purge decay-causing particles that brushing will miss.
+To make flossing even easier, use Glide Floss and the Floss Boss available from Dental-Mart®.

 (Adapted from the American Dental Association's Basic Flossing)